refactorsaurusrex/NoDoz/README.md

 ## System Requirements

-Currently, NoDoz requires .NET Framework 4.6.1.
-(Sorry.)
-Once .NET Core 3 is released in a few months, I will probably re-release it as a self-contained application.
-(The GUI is created with Windows Forms, which won't be available without the full framework until .NET Core 3.)
+None!
+As of version 2.0.0, NoDoz is a self-contained .NET 5 application that consists of a single executable file.

 ## Installation & Updates